 There is a well-established link between drug addiction and mental health issues.
 According to studies, over half of those with alcohol or drug dependency also have a co-occurring condition.
 This link is influenced by a number of things.
-Substance misuse is often triggered by an underlying illness, for example.
-Substance misuse, on the other hand, may precipitate mental disease.
-In this article we will examine the question does substance abuse cause mental illness?
+Drug abuse can often be triggered by an underlying illness, for example.
+On the other hand, it may also precipitate mental disease.
+In this article, we will examine the question does substance abuse cause mental illness?

 Of course, drug misuse isn’t the main cause of mental problems.
 Other underlying reasons, such as genetics and environment, have a role as well.
 Substance addiction, however, can play a significant part in a person’s life, either influencing these or exacerbating any existing mental disorder, requiring them to seek out treatment for this issue.

 It is commonly known that alcohol and certain medications can induce mental illness or exacerbate an existing psychiatric problem.
 Someone may not have depression or schizophrenia before engaging in drug misuse, for example.
 However, some medicines can cause these illnesses, and there is no way to know who is at risk.
 It’s possible if they hadn’t begun using, they wouldn’t have developed a problem that then requires at least partial hospitalization to treat.

 Substance addiction can alter neurotransmitters and hormones in the brain in both the short and long term.
 If these hormones go out of balance, it can pave the way for the development of psychiatric disease.
 Because their brains are still growing, young people are particularly susceptible.
 Substance misuse at a young age might have long-term consequences.

 There is evidence that drug and alcohol usage has a significant effect on depression and schizophrenia.
 Certain substances and alcohol have been linked to the development or ‘activation’ of psychiatric problems.
 It is unknown, however, why this occurs.